Wednesday, December 17, 2008

 Vieth R The Case Against Ergocalciferol (eg, Vitamin D2 fake/synthetic stuff)

-Disclaimer: I have no financial ties to NOW, Carlson's, LEF or the semi-non-profit TrackYourPlaque.com
+Disclaimer: I have no financial ties to NOW, Carlson's, or LEF.

 Andrew said...